Transformer Semantic Genetic Programming for d-dimensional Symbolic Regression Problems

-\paragraph{Model Training.} In the third step, a single encoder–decoder transformer model is trained on all input–output pairs $(f_i,f_o)$ collected from the semantic similarity searches across all archives $\mathcal{F}^{(d)}$.
-The model uses the architecture proposed by \citep{vaswani2017attention}, with randomly initialized parameters \(\theta\).
+\paragraph{Model Training.} In the third step, an encoder-decoder transformer model is trained on all input-output pairs $(f_i,f_o)$ collected from the semantic similarity searches across all archives $\mathcal{F}^{(d)}$.
+The model uses the architecture proposed by \citep{vaswani2017attention} and is trained from scratch exclusively for symbolic expression data using random model parameters \(\theta\) for initialization.

 The main training objective is to generate the semantically similar output function $f_o$ given the input function $f_i$.
-To achieve this, the input function is first encoded into the Transformer's latent representation.
+To achieve this, the input function is first encoded into the transformer's latent representation.
 The output function is then generated step by step in an auto-regressive manner: at each step, the model predicts the next token based on the latent representation of the input and the tokens already generated from the current sequence.
 The model parameters \(\theta\) are updated in batches by minimizing the cross-entropy loss between the predicted token and the target token of the output sequence $f_o$.
 Upon convergence, the optimized parameters \(\theta^*\) are stored for inference.

-During training, two additional inputs are provided alongside $f_i$ to control the semantic similarity and the dimensional validity of the output.
-The first is the semantic distance $\mathrm{SD}(f_i, f_j)$ between the input–output pair, which allows the model to quantitatively learn semantic similarity.
-In inference, conditioning the model on a target semantic distance $\mathrm{SD}_t$ controls how closely the generated offspring matches the parent's behavior.
+During training, two additional inputs are provided alongside $f_i$ to guide the semantic similarity and the dimensional validity of the output.
+The first is the semantic distance $\mathrm{SD}(f_i, f_j)$ between the input-output pair, which allows the model to quantitatively learn semantic similarity.
+In inference, conditioning the model on a target semantic distance $\mathrm{SD}_t$ influences how closely the generated offspring matches the parent's behavior.
 The second input is the dimensionality $d$ of the archive $\mathcal{F}^{(d)}$ from which the pair was drawn.
 Since the model only receives function pairs of dimensionality less than or equal to $d$, it learns to generate expressions that depend on not more than $d$ variables.
-In inference, setting $d$ to the dimensionality of the problem guarantees that the outputs are valid for the input space.
+In inference, setting $d$ to the dimensionality of the problem conditions the model to produce outputs that are valid for the input space.

-The result of \textit{Model Building} is a single transformer model that can generate expressions with controlled semantic similarity to a given input without further fine-tuning, across problems of varying dimension.
+The result of \textit{Model Building} is a single transformer model that can generate expressions with adjustable semantic similarity to a given input without further fine-tuning, across problems of varying dimension.